mbanani/pytorch-clickhere-cnn/README.md

 ### Pascal3D - Vehicles with Keypoints (Fine-tuned Models)

-We fine-tuned both models on
+We fine-tuned both models on the Pascal 3D+ (Vehicles with Keypoints) dataset.
+Since we suspect that the problem with the replication of the Click-Here CNN model is in the attention section, we conducted an experiment where we only fine-tuned those weights.
+As reported below, fine-tuning just the attention model achieves the best performance.

 |                               |  bus  | car   | m.bike | mean  |
 |:-----------------------------:|:-----:|:-----:|:------:|:-----:|